How to Get Your First Consulting Client (Guide)

 - If possible, tell a personal story.
 Stories are memorable and can make your experience come alive.

 - Meet more than one person.
 Work the room and make it a goal to talk to and get to know several people.
-Some events have an advance list of attendees.
+Some events have alist of attendees available in advance.
 Review the list prior to the networking meeting to identify people you’d like to connect with at the event.

 Many consultants find their first project through their past employers.
 If you have informed your employer of your plans to transition to the independent workforce, consider having a frank discussion.
 Your employer may be open to the idea of hiring you as a consultant to continue to do the work you’ve already been performing.
-Be warned—this is a tricky situation—your employer may perceive your request as an elongated notice period.
-To win over your employer, you need to present a case for how this change will be beneficial for both parties, so do analysis and develop a proposal for a new working relationship prior to your meeting.
+Be careful, though—this is a tricky situation—because your employer may perceive your request as an extended notice period.
+To win over your employer, you need to present a case for how this change will be beneficial for both parties.
+Perform a detailed analysis and develop a proposal for a new working relationship prior to your meeting.

-This is why it is so important to never burn bridges.
-Your employer can become your first client and/or a source for future work.
+This is why it’s so important to never burn bridges.
+Your employer can become your first client or a potential source for future work.

 90% of all independent consultants find their first contract through their professional and extended network

-Before you can open the door to a deeper discussion, the client must first believe that you have the credentials and experience to meet their needs.
-To sell your first client, be prepared to speak to your experience, level of seniority, and specialized skill.
-It is important to realize that this phase may take place with or without you.
+Before you can open the door to a deeper discussion, the client must first believe that you have the skills and experience to meet their needs.
+To sell your first client, be prepared to speak to your credentials and level of seniority.
+Keep in mind that this phase may take place with or without you.
 For example, a former colleague may refer a potential client to you, providing them with your contact information.
 That prospective client might check out your LinkedIn profile before they ever call you.

 Whether you meet your first client through referral, networking, or a chance meeting, find out as much as possible so that you can talk about your relevant skills and experience in alignment with their needs.